- Download our Moving to Kenya Guide (PDF)

-If expats are to make a success of doing business in Kenya they'll need to bring a few things to the boardroom table, as it were: patience, respect for cultural differences, tolerance of uncertainty and an ability to build personal relationships with business partners.
-The country achieved a ranking of 56th out of 190 countries in the World Bank's 2020 Ease of Doing Business Survey.
-It performed exceptionally well in protecting minority investors (1st) and getting credit (4th), but ranked poorly in starting a business (129th) and registering property (134th).
+If expats are to make a success of doing business in Kenya they'll need to bring a few things to the boardroom table, as it were: patience, respect for cultural differences, and an ability to build personal relationships.

-Additionally, and perhaps more importantly, foreigners who've done well working in Kenya have realised there's little that can be done to avoid the corruption and ethnic division that undermine the country's economy.
-For those who can get through the red tape and pitfalls, Kenya presents a dynamic business opportunity with its desire to expand the IT, e-commerce and telecoms sector and make its mark in today's digital world.
+Foreigners who've done well working in Kenya have realised there's little that can be done to avoid the corruption and ethnic division that undermine the country's economy.
+For those who can navigate the red tape and pitfalls, Kenya presents a dynamic business opportunity with its desire to expand the IT, e-commerce and telecoms sector and make its mark in today's digital world.

 Here are some aspects of business culture to consider when working in Kenya.